Research abroad can take many different forms, from highly individualized independent research to structured research programs.

 UMW students enrolled in the College of Arts and Sciences may participate in Undergraduate Research.
 Research may take place domestically or internationally, and research grants are available.
 Click here to apply for Undergraduate Research with a UMW faculty member through URES 197.

-In addition to the Undergraduate Research Grants offered by the College of Arts and Sciences, CIE offers a $200 Research Grant Supplemental Scholarship.
+In addition to the Undergraduate Research Grants offered by the College of Arts and Sciences, UMW’s Center for International Education (CIE) offers a $200 Research Grant Supplemental Scholarship.

 Any student planning to research abroad with UMW must: